FaisalOps/iam-tags-email/README.md

 # IAM Tags Email Linking

-## The defaut tags at the top will show provided the resources are created with this code
+## The defaut tags at the top of main.tf file , will show provided the resources are created with this code

 ## The users can be created and tags of emails added